AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/roi-ad-camp.md

 **B. We will then create a report that counts new users by campaigns:**

-1. In any dashboard, click Add Report -&gt; Create new report
+1. In any dashboard, click Add Report > Create new report
 1. Select the "New users" metric that counts the number of new registered users over time
 1. Set the "Time period" to All-time, and "Interval" to None
 1. Under the "Group by" tab, add "campaign" as `grouping field`, and click **Add All** in the box below